What Is Slow Fashion [sləʊ ˈfaʃ(ə)n]

 However, it is important to consider that where we stand today, shopping slow fashion brands and buying sustainable garments is still a privilege.
 Not every customer is in the comfortable situation of choosing where they want to spend their money.
 Some people can only afford a t-shirt for a couple of dollars.
 Even if they wanted to support sustainable and slow fashion brands, they often can’t pay for it.

 That means it is even more important to look after the clothes we already own or shop second hand where possible.
 No matter where you buy your garments, make sure you only buy what you really need and love it for as long as possible.
 And if you don’t want or need a piece of clothing anymore, make sure you hand it down or sell it to someone who will love it for a little longer.

 Now Onto The Good News

-After all this doom and gloom, here are some simple hacks on what YOU can do today to contribute to slowing fashion down:
+After all this doom and gloom, here are 8 tips for creating a slow fashion wardrobe.
+This is what YOU can do today to contribute to slowing fashion down:

 - Shop second-hand if you’re looking to ramp up your wardrobe.

 - If you don’t love a garment anymore, give it to friends, family or a second-hand shop.

 - Rent clothes for special occasions (we all know that one dress we bought to only wear once).

 - Appreciate hand-me-downs from your grandparents, parents, or siblings This also gives an item a much bigger sentimental value rather than buying it off the shelf.
 And yes, this is a free ticket to pinch items out of your sister's or your mum's wardrobe.